totaldebug/atomic-calendar-revive/docs/configuration/styling.rst

 ``.day-number``, ``.currentDay``, ``.summary-event-div``,
 ``.bullet-event-div-accepted`` etc.) so anything not covered by the custom properties above can be targeted with regular ``card_mod`` selectors.
-The video below walks through finding the right class with browser devtools.
+The video below walks through finding the right class with browser DevTools.

 .. note::
     The video predates the ``--cal-*`` custom properties documented above and